 My dad is famous for his colorful sayings, as he puts it, "if you wanna be boss, you gotta be da hawse."
 In that case, we've all done great at being Clydesdales.
 As far as being boss, well, we're still working on who that one is.
 I'm very proud of the success of this business, but I feel I must say that it did not come easy.
 We spent a lot of time working and living together back then.
 We each had our tense moments, but we worked out our differences the way all Italian families do, we get loud.
 Now the winner of this contest is the one who displays the most hand gestures while using as many four letter words in the shortest amount of time possible.
 Being the youngest, I usually lost that battle.

 God bless our customers, especially in those early years.
-Most of these people we have known for 20 years, and have since become our best friends.
+Most of these people we have known for over 30 years, and have since become our best friends.
 Hell, they're family.
 There were many nights we were short handed and a customer would be in the back without asking and start washing the dishes to help us out.
 I treasure the times we had and the times to come.
 Our customers have been our sole marketing concept.
 It was not uncommon to have a customer at a table ask another customer at the table next to them what they were eating and within seconds someone cuts off a piece of their veal parmigian and shares it with them.
 Before you know it, their tables were pulled together and they were breaking bread.
 Many friendships began at our restaurant and are still going strong to this day.

 We went from having the Pizzeria in 1981, to the Italian Restaurant in 1985, to the Top Hat in 1986.
 We took a temporary leave of absence from 1988 - 1994.
 A unique opportunity came about in 1994, and my mother and father opened a small deli in the Prominent Point office building.
 It was through a few more years, a couple of pounds of flesh, a bag of stones and enough O positive sweat to handle Brackenridge on a holiday weekend that was the ground work laid to open Reale's Pizza & Cafe.
 Through all those years we have found that the common denominator for success has always been on thing, THE FAMILY.
 You know I didn't realize how many people look at us when we work and they see my brother give me a kiss on the cheek or my father with a big hug for all of us.
 When you come in there is a good chance you will see one of the Reales kissing somebody.
 Watch out 'cause you might be next!
-My mom always says, we got a lot of love, and love is what we put into everything we do.
+My mom always said, we got a lot of love, and love is what we put into everything we do.
 I have learned that the moral success of this whole story has not been the success of the business, but the love of our family.